vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 If you are experiencing slow or non-functional operations in your store, there could be several underlying reasons.

-You can always check the [VTEX status page](https://status.vtex.com) to learn if the platform is undergoing some instability.
-If the platform status is ok, try and go through the troubleshooting instructions below.
-Additionally, keep in mind that there could still be an unreported instability, so periodically checking the status page while following the troubleshooting steps can be helpful.
+You can always refer to the [VTEX status page](https://status.vtex.com) to check if the platform is undergoing some instability.
+If the status page indicates that the platform is functioning normally, please proceed with the troubleshooting instructions outlined below.

+> Please note that there may be unreported instabilities when you initially check the status page, especially if it is a recent incident.
+Therefore, it is recommended to periodically monitor the status page while following the troubleshooting steps provided.

 Below are various troubleshooting checks and instructions you can use to solve your store's issue:

-- [Checking your connection](#checking-your-connection) - Make sure your internet connection is working properly.
+- [Checking your connection](#checking-your-connection) - Your internet connection fails when attempting to access your store.
-- [Store is not working](#store-is-not-working) - Your store stopped functioning or had a go-live failure.
+- [Store is not working](#store-is-not-working) - The store stopped functioning or had a go-live failure.
 - [Store is slow](#store-is-slow) - Shopping operations work, but slowly.
 - [Store Framework](#store-framework) - Additional checks and instructions for stores using [Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework) as their storefront solution.
 - [FastStore](#faststore) - Additional checks and instructions for stores using [FastStore](https://www.faststore.dev/) as their storefront solution.

 ## Checking your connection

-Visit other websites to confirm whether your internet connection is working.
-Additionally, attempting to access your store using a different internet connection may also be helpful.
+Verify your internet connection by visiting other websites to ensure it is functioning properly.
+Alternatively, attempt to access your store using a different internet connection.

-If you continue to encounter issues with your store, see the recommendations below depending on what is your issue.
+If the issues persists, refer to the specific recommendations below based on the issue you are experiencing.

 ## Store is not working